civetweb/civetweb/docs/UserManual.md

 ### enable\_directory\_listing `yes`
 Enable directory listing, either `yes` or `no`.

+### enable\_http2 `no`
+Enable HTTP2 protocol.
+Note: This option is only available, if the server has been compiled with the `USE_HTTP2` define.
+The CivetWeb server supports only a subset of all HTTP2 features.

 ### enable\_keep\_alive `no`
 Enable connection keep alive, either `yes` or `no`.